Information and Events on Transactions¶

 MaxTransactions.
 Maximum number of transactions exported at the same time in the MBean.
 Each transaction appears as an attribute in the form

 TotalTransactions.
 Total number of executed transactions since the start of the server.

 ActiveTransactions.
-Number of currently active requests.
+Number of currently active transactions.

 Transaction <i>.
 Contains information about the transaction #i.
 Its subproperties are:

 Autostarted.
 Indicates whether the transaction has been explicitly created by the user.
 All statements modifying the Virtual DataPort catalog must be run within a transaction.
 Therefore, if the user has not created it, Virtual DataPort will create it itself and, in this case, the value of this property will be false.

 DatabaseName.
 Name of the Virtual DataPort database on which the transaction is run.

 EndTime.
 Moment at which the transaction ended.